 Design of the Medallion

-The Stapenning honorary medallions were designed by Eric Claus and are made of bronze.
-The face shows the University logo and its Latin name, Universitas Amstelodamensis.
-Since 2001, the garland around the medallion has shown seven books symbolising the seven faculties of the UvA.
-To show how closely interwoven the University and the city are, the reverse shows the logo of the City of Amsterdam, with the silhouette of an Amsterdam canalside house in the background.
-It also shows the University’s original name, Athenaeum Illustre.
+The Honorary Medallion was designed by Eric Claus, sculptor, graphic artist and medalist, and is made of bronze.
+The obverse contains the UvA logo and the Latin name of the University: Universitas Amstelodamensis.
+The wreath around the medal consists of seven books, symbolising the seven faculties of the UvA.
+On the reverse - to show the intertwining of the University and the city - the logo of the municipality of Amsterdam is depicted with the silhouette of an Amsterdam canal house in the background.
+Also included is the original name of the University, Athenaeum Illustre.

 The UvA Honorary Medallions Committee examines all nominations.
 The committee then advises the Executive Board on whether to award an Honorary Medallion in each case.
 The committee consists of a dean (who also acts as chairperson); a director of a faculty, service or other management unit; a member of the support and management staff; and a member of the academic staff.
 The committee is supported by a secretary.
 For more information about the UvA Honorary Medallion and related procedures, please contact the secretary of the Honorary Medallion Committee via firstname.lastname@example.org.